snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 While Microsoft Search is being removed from Bing, the core Microsoft Search experience remains accessible through Microsoft365.com, Office.com, and SharePoint Online.
 Users can also still find people in their organization, files, and SharePoint sites using the Edge for Business address bar and Windows search box, each of which routes them to a Microsoft Search experience.

-## What is being retired?
+## What's changing?

-Bing.com will no longer show work search results.
-Work-related answers will no longer appear among Bing's search results and there will no longer be a dedicated page for work results (the "Work" tab) on Bing.
+Users will find work search results on Microsoft365.com rather than on Bing.com.
+Likewise, the Microsoft Edge for Business address bar will send users to work results on Microsoft365.com rather than Bing.com.
+Bing's dedicated page for work results (the "Work" tab) is being retired, so Microsoft365.com, Office.com, and SharePoint Online are the new homes for Microsoft Search.
 Search boxes that IT admins configured to point to Microsoft Search in Bing will no longer provide work results.
 People who go directly to or have bookmarks for www.bing.com/work will be redirected to Microsoft365.com through June 30, 2025.

 ## When and where are these changes taking place?